Structural Biology and Biophysics

 Centrioles, the major component of animal centrosomes, must duplicate once per cell cycle in order to maintain their number.
 Abnormalities in this duplication cycle can lead to medical conditions such ciliopathies, male sterility and cancer.
 It is therefore important to understand how these structures assemble, and how their assembly is regulated by the cell.
 Genetic analysis uncovered a number of proteins, including SAS-6, SAS-4/CPAP and SAS-5/STIL, as being important for this process.
 Structural biologists need to place these components now in the context of the centriolar assembly.

 Recently, we and co-workers showed that SAS-6 is the first structural component in this assembly process.
-SAS-6 forms a large, multimeric, wheel-like structure that acts as a framework for other centriolar proteins.
-We need to address now how this process is regulated, and where the remaining centriolar components fit in.
+SAS-6 forms a large, multimeric framework that determines centriolar symmetry and allows other components to attach.
+Now, we need to address how this process is regulated, and how the pro-centriolar framework matures.

 To address these questions, the laboratory uses NMR spectroscopy, X-ray crystallography and other biophysical techniques.
 To bridge the gaps between high-resolution structures, large assemblies and whole cells we also collaborate with groups doing electron microscopy, tomography and in vivo molecular biology.

 Selected recent publications1.
 Hatzopoulos, G.N., Erat, M.C., Cutts, E., Rogala, K.B., Slater, L.M., Stansfeld, P.J., Vakonakis, I. (2013) Structural analysis of the G-Box domain of the microcephaly protein CPAP suggests a role in centriole architecture.
 Structure 21, 2069-77.